 - The range listed above includes an estimated total purchase of the vehicle ranging from $10,000 to $30,000 depending on which type of vehicle you choose, plus a full vehicle wrap costing approximately $3,200.
 Third-party financing is available.
 Additionally, the franchisor offers a partial wrap option which costs between $1,850 and $2,200.

 - You may use your existing vehicle if it meets the franchisor’s standards for Bakery deliveries, in which event you will only need to purchase a full or partial vehicle wrap.

 17. Additional Funds – 3 Months: $30,000 to $50,000

 - This item estimates working capital needed to supplement your first 3 months of operation (other than the items identified separately in the table).

-- This estimate includes the cost of in-store music, POS System monthly fees, and some system maintenance costs.
+- This estimate includes the monthly cost of in-store music, POS System ongoing fees, and some system maintenance costs.
 These expenses include payroll costs but not any draw or salary for you.

 18. Total Estimated Initial Investment: $430,200 to $624,300